Vancouver’s Prospect Point in Stanley Park has a restaurant, gift shop and lookout with amazing views of the mountains, ocean and Lions Gate Bridge.

 PROSPECT POINT REOPENS AND THEN CLOSES AGAIN

 On March 16th, 2020, due to the coronavirus, Prospect Point temporarily suspended their operations.
 As of July 8th, the venue reopened with additional safety measures.
 As of September 8th, however, it announced that it was closing for the rest of the season.
+As of February 3rd, 2021, you can still visit the outside area, just not the restaurant and indoor retail store.

 For more information about the status of the attraction see the Prospect Point website.